anita-brzoza/university_projects/NGS_data_analysis/REPORT.md

 The highest sequence quality recorded was 34 (for 4 reads from file SRR064547_1) and the lowest was 0 (for 60 reads from file SRR064547_2 and 1,357 reads from file SRR064546_2).

-Quality control also noted the presence of illumina universal adaptors, as shown in the graph below.
+Quality control also noted the presence of Illumina Universal Adaptors, as shown in the graph below.
 The adapters appeared in samples SRR064545_1, SRR064546_2, SRR064547_1, and SRR064547_2.

 ![Chart of adapter content](data/report_images/fastqc_adapter_content_plot.png)